-Sooooo, you got your first wax, now you’re home, and have you’ve forgotten everything I told you about waxing aftercare.
-I am right?
+Sooooo, you got your first wax, now you’re home, and have forgotten everything I told you about waxing aftercare.
+Am I right?
 Don’t worry, we’ve literally all been there.
 Waxing is honestly like a lifestyle change, but trust me when I say that it’s a change for the better.

 So let’s get into it.
 What the heck are you supposed to do after you’ve been waxed?

 24-48 hours after your wax…Don’t do anything!
 Well, not really, but there is a list of things you’ve got to avoid in order to get the best results.

 You’re not going to want to sweat at all within the first day or two.
 I want you to think of every single pore as an exposed wound.
 Sweat will cause inflammation and irritation to those wounds.
 Listed are examples of activities that cause sweating and that you should avoid for at least 24 hours, preferably 48: Working out, saunas, and sexual activity.

 Since all of your pores are exposed wounds you’re really not going to want to submerge the waxed area in any type of water.
 Please no swimming, hot tubs, or baths.

 Sun exposure and tanning beds are important to avoid since after getting waxed you are more susceptible to burning.
 Waxing exfoliates the skin leaving less of a barrier between your skin and the sun.
 If you’re going to be outside, no matter what, but especially after waxing, you should wear SPF.
 Wearing sunscreen after getting waxed is recommended but your best option would be to avoid sun exposure for 24-48 hours.